Nolu-M/Notes-code/README.md

 ## Preparing for Data Governance
 - data governance requires careful treatment, beginning with understanding whether an organization is ready to accept it
-- involves determing the extent to which a
+- involves determing the extent to which a data culture exists
+- can conclude that an immature, reactive data culture, where data is simply handled in an adhoc manner, is an entirely different experience than a sophisticated data-driven culture